1031 Exchange Hawaii

 What is a 1031 Exchange?

-A 1031 tax deferred property exchange is an exchange in which capital gains tax is deferred if the owners who sell their investment, rental, business or vacation real estate reinvest the net proceeds in other real estate.
-Real estate held for these purposes is called a like-kind/1031 property.
+A 1031 tax deferred property exchange allows capital gains tax to be deferred when property owners reinvest the net proceeds from the sale of investment, rental, business, or vacation real estate into other like-kind properties.
+Real estate held for these purposes is called like-kind or 1031 property.

-A section 1031 real estate exchange is simply a method by which a real property owner disposes of one property and acquires another without having to pay capital gains tax on the transaction.
-In addition, there is a 25% depreciation recapture.
-This can be significant for properties that are fully depreciated.
+A section 1031 real estate exchange enables a property owner to sell one property and acquire another without paying capital gains tax on the transaction.
+Additionally, there is a 25% depreciation recapture, which can be significant for fully depreciated properties.

-Property owners may sell like-kind properties and defer taxes on the sale’s profits by meeting the requirements of Internal Revenue Code (IRC) 1031 exchange.
-The purpose of the 1031 Exchange is to allow sellers of like-kind property to buy replacement property of like-kind within a specific time period and defer taxes.
+In a standard sale, property owners are taxed on any gains from the sale.
+With a section 1031 exchange, taxes and recapture are deferred indefinitely.
+Property owners may sell like-kind properties and defer taxes on the sale’s profits by meeting the requirements of the Internal Revenue Code (IRC) 1031 exchange.
+The purpose of the 1031 Exchange is to allow sellers to purchase replacement properties within a specified time period while deferring taxes.

-Contact The Maui Real Estate Team today if you need assistance buying or selling Maui properties as part of a 1031 exchange.
+Contact The Maui Real Estate Team today for assistance with buying or selling Maui properties as part of a 1031 exchange.
 Call 1-800-579-1525.